FortAwesome/wordpress-fontawesome/docs/files/font-awesome.php.txt

 		 * Creates and/or returns the static instance for this Singleton.
 		 *
 		 * It is probably not necessary for a theme or plugin that depends upon
 		 * the Font Awesome plugin to invoke this.
-It's probably more convenience
+It's probably more convenient
 		 * to access the Loader's functionality through the its public static methods.
 		 *
 		 * @return \FortAwesome\FontAwesome_Loader